 Baggage transfer

-Our baggage option on the Hebridean Way takes your bag to each night's accommodation.
+Baggage transfer is included on our Hebridean Way trek to each night's accommodation.
 In the morning, simply leave your bag with your host or at reception.
 We then take it to your next accommodation while you walk.

 |